pwk4m1/pwk4m1.github.io/reset.md

 	reserved for 'reset vector', a small piece of code, that allows BIOS programmers to choose where to jump next in the ROM memory.

-	Apart from only allowing programmers to choose the following actual entrypoint of the motherboard firmware, it might also allow such wizards as motherboard designers to choose alter the location where ROM memory to use is wired to.
+	Apart from allowing programmers to choose the following actual entrypoint of the motherboard firmware, it might also allow such wizards as motherboard designers to choose alter the location where ROM memory to use is wired to.
 Atleast I'd guess so, I'm not an